mtlynch/mtlynch.io/content/posts/budget-nas/index.md

 ## Building the server with TinyPilot

-Longtime readers of this blog will recall that I used the Raspberry Pi to create a tool specifically for building and managing headless servers.
+Longtime readers of this blog may recall that I used the Raspberry Pi to create a tool specifically for building and managing servers.
 It's called [TinyPilot](/tinypilot/).
 This was the third server I've built with TinyPilot and the first I built with the new TinyPilot Voyager 2.

 TODO: Photo of Voyager 2

 I'm obviously biased, but building this server with the Voyager 2 was a lot of fun!
 I never had to connect a keyboard or monitor to the server.
-I could monitor video output, boot to BIOS, and mount the TrueNAS installer image from the TinyPilot browser window.
+I could monitor video output, boot to BIOS, and mount the TrueNAS installer image all from my web browser.

 {{<img src="tinypilot-install-truenas.png" alt="Photo of motherboard with everything connected" caption="TinyPilot allows me to mount the TrueNAS installer ISO without ever plugging in a flash drive, keyboard, or monitor." maxWidth="800px" hasBorder="true">}}

-The one place where TinyPilot fell down was in upgrading the BIOS.
+The one gap I ran into was in upgrading the BIOS.
 TinyPilot can mount disk images like `.img` and `.iso` files, but it doesn't yet know how to share raw files with the target computer.
 When I needed to load the `.CAP` file for the ASUS BIOS upgrade, I shamefully put them on a USB thumbdrive instead of keeping it a pure TinyPilot build.
-I hope to support that scenario soon in TinyPilot so that my next BIOS upgrade will be entirely via TinyPilot.
+I hope to add support for that scenario soon so that TinyPilot can handle my next BIOS upgrade.

 ## Is this BIOS version incompatible?
 Or am I an idiot?

 When I got all the components installed, the system powered on, but there was no video display.

 Oh no!
-Did I misunderstand what was required for the motherboard's on-board video to work?
-I did all the usual diagnostics: reseated the RAM, reseated the CPU, checked all cables.
+Did I misunderstand the motherboard's on-board video requirements?
+I did all the usual diagnostics: reseated the RAM, reseated the CPU, checked all the cables.
 Same result.

-After some panicked Googling, I saw discussion threads saying that the ASUS Prime A320I-K requires a BIOS upgrade before it can work with the Athlon 3000G.
-I recalled breezing by that warning when I was selecting parts.
+After some panicked Googling, I saw mentions that the ASUS Prime A320I-K requires a BIOS upgrade before it can work with the Athlon 3000G.
+I recalled seeing that warning when I was selecting parts and breezing right by it.
 "I've done BIOS updates," I thought.
 They're no big deal!

-I didn't consider how I'd do a BIOS _without a CPU_.
+I didn't consider how I'd upgrade my BIOS _without a CPU_.

-I caught a lucky break when I realized the Ryzen 7 CPU from my [2017 homelab VM server](/building-a-vm-homelab-2017/) was [compatible](https://www.asus.com/us/Motherboards-Components/Motherboards/PRIME/PRIME-A320I-K/HelpDesk_CPU/) with the ASUS Prime A320.
+Luckily, the Ryzen 7 CPU from my [2017 homelab VM server](/building-a-vm-homelab-2017/) was [compatible](https://www.asus.com/us/Motherboards-Components/Motherboards/PRIME/PRIME-A320I-K/HelpDesk_CPU/) with the ASUS Prime A320.
 I borrowed the CPU and GPU from that server, and I got my new NAS server to boot!

 {{<img src="boot-2203.jpg" alt="Screenshot of ASUS BIOS at version 2203" caption="I was able to use parts from my old [2017 homelab VM server](/building-a-vm-homelab-2017/) to upgrade the BIOS." maxWidth="800px" hasBorder="true">}}